Chūō Shinkansen: Routing

 The line's route passes through many sparsely populated areas in the Japanese Alps (Akaishi Mountains), but is more direct than the current Tōkaidō Shinkansen route, and time saved through a more direct route was a more important criterion to JR Central than having stations at intermediate population centers.
 Also, the more heavily populated Tōkaidō route is congested, and providing an alternative route if the Tōkaidō Shinkansen were to become blocked by earthquake damage was also a consideration.
 The route will have a minimum curve radius of 8000 m, and a maximum gradient of 4%.
-This is significantly more than the traditional Shinkansen lines, which top out at 3%.
+This is more than the traditional Shinkansen lines, which top out at 3%.

 The planned route between Nagoya and Osaka includes a stop in Nara.
 In 2012, politicians and business leaders in Kyoto petitioned the central government and JR Central to change the route to pass through their city.
 The governor of Nara Prefecture announced in November 2013 that he had re-confirmed the Transport Ministry's intention to route the segment through Nara.

 JR Central announced in July 2008 that the Chūō Shinkansen would start at Tokyo's Shinagawa Station, citing difficulties in securing land at nearby Tokyo and Shinjuku stations for a maglev terminal.

 A JR Central report on the Chuo Shinkansen was approved by a Liberal Democratic Party panel in October 2008, which certified three proposed routes for the Maglev.
 According to a Japan Times news article, JR Central supported the more direct route, which would cost less money to build than the other two proposals, backed by Nagano Prefecture.
 The latter two plans had the line swinging up north between Kōfu and Nakatsugawa stations to serve areas within Nagano.
 In June 2009, JR Central also announced research results comparing the three routes, estimating revenue and travel time, which showed the most favorable being the shortest Plan C, with long tunnels under the Japanese Alps.
 The Council for Transport Policy for the Ministry of Land, Infrastructure, Transport and Tourism concluded on 20 October 2010 that Plan C would be most cost-efficient.
 JR Central announced that one station would be constructed in each of Yamanashi, Gifu, Nagano, and Kanagawa Prefectures.

 On 31 October 2014, Japan's Ministry of Land, Infrastructure, Transport and Tourism approved Plan C for construction.
 Construction began on 17 December 2014.

 Preparatory work at Nagoya station began in 2016.

 A skyscraper measuring 220 m in height was built by JR Central.
 The structure is named 名古屋駅新ビル ("Nagoya-eki Shin-biru", Nagoya Station new building) and accommodates a station for the maglev trains in its basement area.